antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 search by scrolling down to the end of our gene list.
 In the Adjustable Settings menu, you can now use a Gene Set to restrict your list.

 * Re-generate a list that is specifically associated with colorectal cancer.
-To do so, hit the **Search GS** button in the Gene Filters section of the menu.
+To do so, click on the button next to *geneset* and grid box will pop-up.
 * Use search field on the top of the table and fill in **colorectal**, hit **enter**.
 * [The KEGG (Kyoto Encyclopedia of Genes and Genomes) database]( https://www.genome.jp/kegg/pathway.html) is a comprehensive bioinformatics resource that integrates information about genes, proteins, pathways, and diseases.
 Click on the triangles in front of KEGG